sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ## Recap of our goals with testing

 * Ensure that the dictionary does what we want it to do
-* Ensure that all class definitions are correct
+* Ensure that the data that is required is actually captured
-* Ensure that all of the schematron rules work
+* Ensure that the schematron rules work
 * Prevent regressions
 * Detect non-backwards compatible changes